 East and West have always been connected.
 For centuries trade has been flowing and flourishing between our two continents.
 By land, by sea and by air.
-With the introduction of our Asian subsite we also have an online connection.

 — Allard Castelein, Chief Executive Officer, Port of Rotterdam Authority

 The publication ‘Facts and Figures’ offers information about cargo and container throughput in Rotterdam, and about the port’s position in the Hamburg-Le Havre range, Europe and worldwide.
 In addition, it presents a variety of frequently requested data about our port infrastructure.
 The rear cover of ‘Facts and Figures’ offers an overview of key themes for the port of Rotterdam – including the energy transition and digitisation – as well as presenting a selection of the activities we have undertaken in these areas over the past year.

 Would you rather receive Facts & figures in hardcopy?
 Please fill in this order form.

 With more than 500 deep sea, short sea, feeder and RoRo liner services, the port of Rotterdam is linked to more than 1,000 ports worldwide.
 The port of Rotterdam is the largest port in Europe and the gateway to the European market of 500 million consumers who have a combined purchasing power of $600 billion.
 It is a major hub for global freight flows.